Getting old MS-DOS games to run in Windows

 - Type msinfo32

-If you are unable to get the sound to work in DOS, companies also provide software sound emulators that in some cases can enable your sound card to work through MS-DOS.
+If you cannot get the sound to work in DOS, companies also provide software sound emulators that in some cases can enable your sound card to work through MS-DOS.
 A great example of a free sound emulator is VDMSound.

 Video related issues

-If after following the above recommendations, you are still unable to get your MS-DOS game working properly, try the below recommendations.
+If after following the above recommendations, you are still unable to get your MS-DOS game working properly, try the following recommendations.

 - Consider trying an emulator program, such as DOSBox.